 Casio’s portable Privia models have been hugely popular over the last few years with beginners and even gigging professionals.
 The PX770 delivers the Privia experience in a compact cabinet built for the home, and checks all the boxes you’ll need for students learning piano, hobbyists looking for creative expression, and higher-level players who require the versatility of a digital piano for practicing.
-Casio’s proprietary AiR Sound Source (Acoustic and intelligent Resonator) offers up an authentic grand piano sound, and 19 total onboard sounds, including various grand pianos, vintage electric pianos synths, and harpsichord.
+Casio’s exclusive AiR Sound Source (Acoustic and intelligent Resonator) generates a highly realistic grand piano sound, along with 19 total onboard sounds, including various grand pianos, vintage electric pianos synths, and harpsichord.

 With Casio’s Tri-sensor II Scaled Hammer Action Keyboard, you’ve got a reliable action, a compact modern design with a matching bench, and a variety of useful features.
 A home piano that competes well in its class.

-The PX770 features 128 notes of polyphony which is sufficient for most general piano playing, and overall delivers a pretty satisfying piano sound, especially when used with headphones to overcome the limitations of the onboard speaker system, and while still sufficient for home use at 16 watts of power, playing the PX770 with headphones reveals more complexities of the sound engine.
+The PX-770 features a polyphony of 128 notes which will be fine for most general piano playing, and in general delivers a very solid piano sound, especially when used with headphones to overcome the limitations of the onboard speaker system and stereo amplification system, and while still sufficient for home use at 16 watts of power, playing the PX770 with headphones reveals more complexities of the sound engine.

 - AiR Sound Source tone engine